 Also the “trend is our friend”.
 Longer term we can see the gold price has been rising steadily since 2014 (see the lower rising trend line in blue).

-The shorter term chart above may make it seem like gold has only been rising for just over a year.
-However zoom out to a longer 10 year chart and gold is clearly in a long term uptrend.
+The shorter term chart above may make it seem like gold has only been rising for a couple of years.
+However, zoom out to a longer 10 year chart and gold is clearly in a long term uptrend.

 The breakout in 2020 brought with it a new all time high.
 From August 2020 through to March 2021 gold underwent a steep correction.
 From there through until March of 2022 gold staged a comeback.
-But since then gold has been in a corrective phase.
-It’s possible that phase is now over and the next up wave may be starting.
-This would eventually see gold once again challenge the all time high near NZ$3200.
+Then for the next year gold was in a corrective phase.
+But in March 2023 gold broke out and headed to a new all time high.
+So this move higher indicates the next wave up has likely begun.
+Once the current correction is over we will likely see NZD gold head back towards $3,300 and beyond.

 Other Indicators Showing Now is a Good Time to Buy Gold

-Record low interest rates and currency printing have stoked record high prices in NZ Real estate.
+Record low interest rates and currency printing during Covid lockdowns stoked record high prices in NZ Real estate.
 But prices have been falling since the median New Zealand house price topped out in November 2021.

 While the New Zealand share market has moved down from the all time high it set at the very start of 2021.
-The NZX50 has been rising since June.
-However there is a good chance this could just be a bounce back in what turns out to be a longer term downtrend.
+The NZX50 has been rising since the middle of 2022.
+However there is a good chance this is just a bounce back in what ends up being a longer term downtrend.

 Gold is a “non-correlated asset”.
 So often performs better when other assets such as shares and real estate are doing badly.
-As it did from 2007 to 2012, when NZ housing was down or flat at best.
+This is exactly what happened from 2007 to 2012, when NZ housing was down or flat at best.

-That makes it a good time to buy when gold has been underperforming as it has been since August 2020.
+That likely makes now a good time to buy with real estate peaking in late 2021.
+Gold could be at the start of the next significant multi-year up-cycle.
 For more on gold vs property see: NZ Housing to Gold Ratio

 >> Learn more: Why Gold Bullion is Your Financial Insurance